rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    ![docker mac 20161110-270x248](https://cloud.githubusercontent.com/assets/23315276/20192045/6e818ca4-a745-11e6-8c15-a1b808212344.jpg)

 0. Click Preferences.
-0. Uncheck "Automatically start Docker when you log in."<br />
+0. Un-check "Automatically start Docker when you log in."<br />
    if you are not a frequent user.

 0. Skip to <a href="#VerifyInstall">verify Docker install</a>.